microsoft/microxcaling/README.md

 [OCP MX Formats Specification](https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf)

-This library provides the capability to emulate MX-compatble formats and bfloat quantization in pytorch, enabling data science exploration for DNNs with different MX formats.
+This library provides the capability to emulate MX-compatible formats and bfloat quantization in pytorch, enabling data science exploration for DNNs with different MX formats.
 The underlying computations are done in float32/bfloat16/fp16 but with values restricted to